Configure a conditional origin

 Configure the conditional origin

 1. In the navigation pane on the left of the domain management page, go to the Basics tab.
-In the Origin Information section, expand the Conditional Origin settings.
+In the Origin Information section, click the expand icon next to Conditional Origin.

 2. Click Add Conditional Origin and configure the parameters in the dialog box as described in the following table: